 This project will be coordinated and managed within the larger Prince William Sound Science Center program on juvenile herring research.
 There will be collaborators from outside the institution including, Alaska Department of Fish and Game, the University of Alaska (UAF), and the Prince William Sound Fisheries Research Applications Group.
 Samples and data from this project can be made be available for other uses including disease, marking and modeling.
-Prince William Sound Science Center program on juvenile herring research investigators leading separate projects include Dr. R. Thorne ("Trends in adult and juvenile herring distribution and abundance in PWS"), Dr. R. Crawford ("Characterization of Pacific herring nursery habitat in Prince William Sound"), Dr. M. Bishop ("Sea bird predation on juvenile herring"), and Doctoral candidate S. Gay ("Physical oceanographic factors affecting productivity in juvenile pacific herring nursery habitats").
+Prince William Sound Science Center program on juvenile herring research investigators leading separate projects include Dr. R. Thorne ("Trends in adult and juvenile herring distribution and abundance in PWS"), Dr. M. Bishop ("Sea bird predation on juvenile herring"), and Doctoral candidate S. Gay ("Physical oceanographic factors affecting productivity in juvenile pacific herring nursery habitats").
 This project will support these projects by providing data and results described in the proposal.
-Dr. Thorne's and Dr. Crawford's projects will provide vessel and sampling support for this project.
-Drs.
-Hopcroft and Coyle (UAF) and the PI were GLOBEC collaborators on LTOP cruises, which are being continued here.
-Vessel support for LTOP cruises comes from NPRB.
+Dr. Thorne's project will provide vessel and sampling support for this project.

-There will effectively be a quid pro quo arrangement with the projects being proposed by Thorne and Crawford to the same announcement.
+There will effectively be a quid pro quo arrangement with the projects being proposed by Thorne to the same announcement.
 This project will be providing WBEC and SIA data on herring for Thorne's herring cruises.
-This project will be providing ZED, SED and SIA data on zooplankton Crawford's fine-scale process cruises.
-This project will be fund zooplankton cruises on which Crawford will provide acoustics support.
-The Crawford zooplankton cruises and those proposed here will be fully coordinated and likely will use the same vessel.
-The sampling order will be dictated by weather conditions.
 Combining cruise-days for both projects will optimize our ability to use weather windows for sampling more challenging sites (Gulf, central Sound, and Zaikof Bay - based on experience).